webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

-# Intro to crawl workflows
+# Intro to Crawl Workflows

-Crawl workflows enable you to run crawls, which in turn produces an [archived item](./archived-items.md).
-A crawl workflow consists of a list of configuration options that instruct the crawler what it should capture and metadata about the workflow itself.
+Crawl workflows enable you to run crawls, which in turn produce [archived items](./archived-items.md).
+A crawl workflow consists of configuration options that instruct the crawler what it should capture and metadata about the workflow itself.

 ## Create a Crawl Workflow